-USPF entered into a security agreement and promissory note with a company owned by the brothers of the former president in the amount of \$100,000.
-The note was due February 2018.
+In 2016, USPF entered into security agreement and promissory note with a company owned by the brothers of the former president in the amount of \$100,000.
+The note was due in February 2018.
 USPF contracted with an attorney to assist in the collection of the note.
-Payments of \$60,000 were received in 2019 and \$25,000 was received in 2020.
-As the note was previously reserved for in full in 2019, a bad debt recovery of \$7,750 was recorded in 2020.
+Payments of \$60,000 were received in 2019 and \$25,000 in 2020.
+The company in its final settlement arrangement with USPF paid the remaining balance due of \$15,000 and a portion of USPF's legal fees.
+USPF's attorney also waived a percentage of his fees.
+As both the note and legal fees had been fully reserved for in prior periods, the net effect of these transactions resulted in a \$35,189 recovery of bad debt in 2021.